-Samples were taken from the pool/riffle juncture and not necessarily extracted from known salmonid redds.
-Data were recorded on standardized data sheets (Appendix C).
-Pool/riffle junctures, or riffle crests are often the first area in the stream selected by anadromous fishes for spawning (Tripp and Poulin 1986).
-The winnowing of fine sediments that occurs when salmonids are excavating redds results in a substantial decrease in this fine material.5 This winnowing is very difficult to model and is not estimated in this study.
-Also, our sampling occurs during the late summer and early fall low flows; the time when fines are most concentrated in potential spawning substrates (Appendix D).
+decrease in this fine material.
+Winnowing is difficult to model and not estimated in this study.
+Also, our sampling occurred during the late summer and early fall low flows; the time when fines are most concentrated in potential spawning substrates (Ambrose and Hines, 1997).
 For these reasons, we consider samples taken from the riffle crests indicate a worse case scenario of the true sediments found in the spawning substrate (Valentine 1995, in Taylor, ed.
 1996).

 Two riffles were sampled at each station, with four cores taken at each riffle, for a total of eight cores per station.
 Individual core samples were averaged and particle distributions are presented graphically, and in tabular form.
-Geometric mean and fredle index were calculated individually, averaged, and presented graphically.
+Geometric mean and fredle index were calculated individually, averaged, and presented in Appendix C.